How to Select and Use Ferrite Cores

 Impedance is increased by square of turns.

 The effectiveness of turning a ferrite is equivalent to having N^2 ferrites on the cable, where x is equal to the number of turns.
 For example, if a ferrite has one turn, the effectiveness of the ferrite is equal to 1^2=1.
-However, if a cable has 3 turns, the efficiency of the core is equal to having 3^2=9 ferrites on the cable.
+However, if a cable has 3 turns, the efficiency of the core is equal to having 3^2=9, or 9 ferrites on the cable.

 As the number of turns within a core increase, so too does the impedance performance.
 This is efficient in regards to increasing impedance without attaching more ferrites.